neovide/neovide/README.md

 ## Install

-Currently there is just a Windows binary under the [project releases](https://github.com/Kethku/neovide/releases).
-I'm hoping to automate and produce Mac and Linux binaries as well, but I haven't gotten there yet.
+Relatively recent binaries can be found in the [project releases](https://github.com/Kethku/neovide/releases).
+But if you want the latest and greatest you should clone it and build yourself.

 Installing should be as simple as downloading the binary, making sure `nvim.exe` with version 0.4 or greater is on your path, and running it.
 Everything should be self contained.